SuperLlama88888/holoprint/README.md

 - `for(... of ...)` loops should be used only for iterables that don't have the `.forEach()` method, or in async functions when everything must happen in order.
 Use `.forEach()` instead.

 ### To-Do, planned features
+- Could we use #define USE_COLOR_MASK in a material to apply opacity?!?!?
 - Putting the pack creator inside an addon and creating it inside the addon?
 But saving the file won't work... unless we use @minecraft/server-net to upload it to a server but that's only BDS (I think)
   - Since HoloPrint is made in JavaScript it'd mostly be portable inside an addon, but web APIs would need replacements with other libraries.
 I also hope we can access vanilla textures in addons.
   - I haven't looked at the capabilities of the Scripting API with the Editor but if we could put it in there, it would be even better!